REtipster provides real estate guidance — not legal advice.

 In many instances, it is seen as more of a “last resort” instead of the preferred solution for property ownership.
 While many prospective property owners would prefer to “own outright” by utilizing cash, or cash along with a conventional mortgage arrangement – most of these people don't realize that these methods often require a much larger financial investment than a Lease-Option, with substantially more qualification and out-of-pocket costs.

 This clever and underutilized method of buying or selling real estate has actually been around for a long time and is used fairly often in the capital equipment and commercial real estate sectors.
 Why is this method underutilized and ignored in the residential sector?
-Because its advantages, processes, and risk factors are not well-understood by most buyers and sellers of residential real estate and consumers at large.
+Because of its advantages, processes, and risk factors are not well-understood by most buyers and sellers of residential real estate and consumers at large.
 Even those who do understand the Lease-Option Purchase Agreement don't always fall under the right circumstances to take advantage of this type of instrument.

 When properly understood, the Lease-Option Purchase Agreement is an important financing tool that should be understood, so it can be utilized to complete transactions that offer the most benefits to buyers and sellers.